meerkat-manor/salainen/extensions/promptsec/README.md

 The validation is defined by a Golang regex expression.

-The put or save action for ``prompt`` is not available as there is no secret storage location just a definition.
+The put (save) action for ``prompt`` is not available as there is no secret provider just a definition.